 This 'word-of-mouth' marketing is incredibly valuable in supporting your corporate communication and marketing strategy.
-Reports show that the opinion of consumers or employees regarding a brand are considered more authentic and reliable than communications from the brand directly.
-For instance, an average employee advocate is 2x more trusted than a company CEO, while just 33% of consumers trust brands compared to 90% trusting recommendations from people they know, according to research from Smarp.
+Reports show that the opinion of consumers or employees regarding a brand are more authentic and reliable than communications from the brand directly.
+For instance, according to research from Smarp, just 33% of consumers trust brand communications, whereas 90% trust recommendations from people they know.

 To inspire advocacy among your employees, set up an internal initiative to allow them to share content related to your brand online across social media networks.
-You can even incentivise your workforce by adding gamification elements to this programme and rewarding the most active or most effective advocates.
+You can even incentivise your workforce by adding gamification elements to this programme, with rewards for the most active advocates.

 Similarly, existing and loyal customers can be incentivised to share testimonials, opinions and content around your brand either via a loyalty scheme feature, or marketing promotions and competitions.
-This may take less persuasion than you think, as 41% of consumers that trust a company will share positive opinions of that company online, the Edelman Trust Barometer reports.
+Persuading customers to engage in this way is easier than you think, too, as 41% of consumers that trust a company will share positive opinions of that company online, according to the Edelman Trust Barometer.